mrahhal/MR.EntityFrameworkCore.KeysetPagination/docs/diagnostics.md

 ## KeysetPagination1000

-Keyset contains a nullable property.
+Keyset contains a nullable column.

-Nullable properties are not supported in the keyset.
+Nullable columns are not supported in the keyset.

 Check the caveat document about [NULLs](./caveats.md#null) for more info about the problem and a workaround using computed columns.